What is the best car wax for black cars?

 I found out that the pre-wax cleaner is great for removing bird droppings and tar spots on the paint but it doesn’t actually remove swirl marks and scratches.
 Since the formula is tinted black, it only hides the surface imperfections before applying wax.
 For very light scratches and swirl marks, this is fine, but this is not the product for you if your black paint is marred by deep scratches and swirls.

 The included black spray detailer is incredibly easy to use and is ideal for spot cleaning and waxing.
 However, this kit will mess up your collection of clean microfiber towels.
-You better have a lot of towels on hand if you are going to spend a weekend waxing your car using this kit.
+You better have a lot of towels on hand if you are going to spend a weekend using this kit in your car.

 - Relatively easy to apply